IsaGeriler/restful-export-import-api/README.md

 - i18n (for internationalization with using `Bundle.properties`)

 ## Prerequisites
-- .jar file of the "Excel Exporter Importer" project, and adding it's dependency to pom.xml (refer to.
-[Excel Exporter Importer](https://github.com/IsaGeriler/excel-exporter-importer))
+- .jar file of the "Excel Exporter Importer" project, and adding it's dependency to pom.xml (Refer to [Excel Exporter Importer](https://github.com/IsaGeriler/excel-exporter-importer).)

 ## Docker Configuration